adzo261/codeforces-timer/README.md

 ## Installation

 1. Download the repo as `.zip` and extract it.
-2. Open Google Chrome -> Settings -> Extensions -> Load Unpacked Extensions -> Point to the extracted folder.
+2. Open Google Chrome -> Settings -> Extensions -> Toggle On Developer Mode -> Load Unpacked Extensions -> Point to the extracted folder.

 ## Usage
 1. Select the timer as per your need from the drop down of extension icon.